Geneille/PyBer_Analysis/README.md

 2. Python and Jupyter notebook
 3. Pandas and Matplotlib libraries

+## Analysis

+The code written to perform the analysis can be found in the The PyBer_Challenge.ipynb file.

 ## Results

 The table below summarizes the data according to city type.
 The following observations can be made